Overview of the Ironman 70.3 world championship course

 Snow Canyon Drive, Ivins

-At mile 41, the course turns right onto Snow Canyon Drive to take athletes up the signature climb on the course.
-The stunning four-mile climb through Snow Canyon State Park features nearly 1100-feet of elevation gain.
-The road takes cyclists beneath dramatic red and white Navajo sandstone cliffs towering ominously between menacing black ridges of ragged basalt.
-The extreme terrain of Snow Canyon was formed by terrible convulsions in a former age.
-The grueling climb with its striking backdrop is an endurance photographers dream location.
+At mile 41, the course turns left onto Snow Canyon Drive to take athletes up the second signature climb on the course.
+The stunning five-mile climb through Snow Canyon State Park features more than 1,000 feet of elevation gain with grades ranging from 4-9%.
+It is rated as a CAT-2 climb.
+The road takes cyclists beneath dramatic red and white Navajo sandstone cliffs, towering ominously between menacing black ridges of ragged basalt.
+The extreme terrain of Snow Canyon was formed by tectonic uplift in a former age.
+The grueling climb with its striking backdrop is an endurance photographer’s dream location.
 It may be the most photographed section of a bike course in the IRONMAN world.
-Spectator access in Snow Canyon is possible on race day, but only available from the bottom or top of the canyon by foot.
-Snow Canyon was named after Erastus and Lorenzo Snow, two early pioneer leaders in the area.
+Snow Canyon wasn’t named for the white flakes, but was named after Erastus and Lorenzo Snow, two early pioneer leaders in the area.
 It is the backdrop of several early western movies including Butch Cassidy and the Sundance Kid, The Electric Horseman and some early John Wayne films.

 State Route 18 (SR18), St. George

-After the intense climb up Snow Canyon, cyclists get to stretch their legs out on a steep decent back to town.
+After the intense climb up Snow Canyon, cyclists get another chance to stretch their legs on the steep descent back to town.
+The downhill section starts at Mile 46.
 One former Olympic Medalist said she had two first-time experiences when testing out this course.
-She had never gone slower on a bike than her first time up Snow Canyon, and she had never gone faster on a bike than racing back to town on SR18.
-The steep and mostly straight downhill section can be a game changer for strong cyclists who never let up during the downhill section.
-The cyclists on SR18 use the flyover to cross above cyclists on Red Hills Parkway before continuing down Bluff Street to Diagonal Street.
+She had never gone slower on a bike than her first time up Snow Canyon, and she had never gone faster on a bike than racing back to town on SR-18.
+The cyclists use the flyover to cross above Red Hills Parkway before continuing down Bluff Street to Diagonal Street.
+Motorists are encouraged to avoid SR-18 during race day from 9 a.m. to 3 p.m.

 Downtown, St. George

-Despite having pedaled more than 50 miles, athletes are flying as they make the left turn onto Diagonal Street on their way to Main Street and down toward the Transition (T2) on Tabernacle at Town Square.
-Spectators can line Diagonal Street and Main Street to watch the bike finish and the run.
+Despite having pedaled more than 54 miles, athletes are flying as they make the left turn onto Diagonal Street on their way to Main Street and down toward Transition 2 (T2) on Tabernacle at Town Square.
+Spectators can line Diagonal and Main Streets to watch the bike finish and the run.
 Recommended locations include the roundabout at Main Street and Tabernacle Street, or anywhere along Main Street up to the Roundabout on 200 North and Diagonal Street.

 Run Among Towers of Stone